hogeschool/Keuzevak-IADIP/README.md

 Description
 -----------

-The ability of software-engineers to analyze and solve problems and translate solutions into correct computer programs can be seen as important and fundamental skills.
+The ability of software engineers to analyze and solve problems and translate solutions into correct computer programs can be seen as important and fundamental skills.
 Throughout the study program as well as in a professional career, these skills will continuously be called upon.